‘We’re sorry for the trouble.’ Facebook and Instagram are experiencing outages worldwide

 Are your images not loading on Facebook or Instagram?
 Well, you aren’t the only one.

-Facebook has received over 7,000 reported problems in the last 24 hours, according to DownDetector.
+Facebook has received more than 7,000 reported problems in the last 24 hours, according to DownDetector.
 Most of the problems involve pictures.

-Instagram has received over 14,000 reported issues in the last 24 hours.
-This social media app’s biggest issue apparently involves the users news feed, DownDetector said.
+Instagram has received more than 14,000 reported issues in the last 24 hours.
+This social media app’s biggest issue apparently involves the users’ news feed, DownDetector said.

 WhatsApp, another Facebook-owned app, is also experiencing more than 1,000 reported problems.
 Users are reporting issues with sending and receiving messages, DownDetector said.